You already know that you need a good sound design for your video. You’re here to learn how to find the right music track. So let’s cut to the chase.

 Here are 5 frequently asked questions about finding and choosing music for video, answered by our pros at Verstiuk Production:

-Let’s assume that you are promoting your business.
-Is your video called to drive social traffic to your website, or promote your brand during an off-line event?
+Is it called to drive social traffic to your website, or promote your brand during an off-line event?
 Be as specific as possible.

 For example, an epic underscore with vocals won’t fit a narration-driven informative video.
 In this case, you’ll need some kind of an “elevator tune”, background music that doesn’t distract from the main message.